maksimn/bfg-architecture/Readme.md

 A feature can use services or other types of dependencies.
 The distinction between features and dependencies can be subjective.

-Do not use global objects, variables and any implicit dependencies because their usage is a bad practice.
+Do not use global objects, variables and any implicit dependencies.

 ## Builders